Shaha Riza: Public outcry

 Prominent newspapers, among them The Financial Times and The Wall Street Journal condemned the fates of Wolfowitz and Riza.
 Christopher Hitchens described the removal of Riza and Wolfowitz as "character assassination."
 He surmised that this was all due to personal conflict between the U.S. and European branches at the World Bank.
 Further, he surmised that this was retribution for Wolfowitz's support of the Iraq war.

 Robert Holland maintained that Wolfowitz's resignation has nothing to do with Riza's promotion.
 Holland served on the bank's board of directors until 2006.
 Sari Nusseibeh wrote an open letter to the Washington Post on April 30, 2007 about this "unfair and vicious campaign."
 Andrew Young describes Riza as "an admired World Bank professional and a champion of human rights."
-Sandra Day O'Connor a board member at the Foundation for the Future, describes Riza as "a very competent person."
+Sandra Day O'Connor, a board member at the Foundation for the Future, described Riza as "a very competent person."
 Even Clare Selgin Wolfowitz praises Riza, "Shaha Riza is a dedicated and serious reform advocate who has my respect."

 On April 17, 2007, the editorial page of The Wall Street Journal published an op-ed that characterized the scandal as a witch hunt.

 The New York Times called for Wolfowitz's resignation on April 28, 2007.